The Process – 2026 Edition

 • Jeff Zimmerman’s hard hit information

-• Updated standings gain points (SGP) for the 2024 season
+• Updated standings gain points (SGP) from the 2025 season

 • Average final league standings data for a variety of league types to help you determine your category goals